Fisheries in the economies of Pacific Islands countries and territories, by Robert Gillett, for SPC, 2016

 - Fish consumption

-Coastal fisheries production has not increased significantly in the
+- Coastal fisheries production has not increased greatly in the 15 years 1999–2014

 - fisheries management